facebookresearch/vissl/docs/source/evaluations/fine_tuning.rst

 Benchmark task: Full-finetuning
 ===========================================================

-Using a self-supervised model to initialize a network and further tune the weights on the target task is a very common evaluation protocol.
+Using a self-supervised model to initialize a network and finetune the full weights on the target task is a very common evaluation protocol.
-This benchmark requires only initializing the model and no other settings in :code:`MODEL.FEATURE_EVAL_SETTINGS` are needed unlike other benchmark tasks.
+This benchmark requires only initializing the model -- no other settings in :code:`MODEL.FEATURE_EVAL_SETTINGS` are needed unlike other benchmark tasks.

 Benchmark: ImageNet-1k
 ---------------------------